Preveen369/booksky-todolist/README.md

 - Displays a list of books with key details like title, author, and description.
 - Allows users to view, edit, or delete book entries.

-### ℹ️ About & Contact Pages
-- Includes information about the app and its creator.
-- Offers a contact form for feedback or inquiries.

-### ✅ To-Do List Integration
-- Enables users to mark books as "to-read" or "completed."
-- Tracks reading progress with a simple checklist.

-### 🌟 Highlighted Feature
-- Features a "Book of the Day" section to recommend books.
-- Emphasizes user engagement with curated content.

 ---

 ## 🛠️ Tech Stack